 WELL Coordinating Committee: Paul Jacobson, Tim Rice, Laura Toomey Rowland, Madge Strong and Lyn Talkovsky

 P.S.
 We’ve kept dues absurdly low for 12 years.
 Beginning Jan.
 2018, we’re raising the low-end of the sliding scale to $20.
-You can still renew at $15 until then, but please consider helping with a larger donation if you can.
+Please consider helping with a larger donation if you can.